 Register a limited company costs £10, or is completely free when you sign up to accounting with Crunch.
 We’ll even refund your fee if you take out our Small Business Insurance, or open a Barclays business bank account through us.

 We’ve helped set up over 10,000 limited companies.
-Get your limited company set up in just a few minutes.
+Get your limited company set up in just a few minutes with Crunch Formations.

 Your duties and responsibilities as a limited company director

-- Annual accounts and Confirmation Statements must be completed and filed with Companies House every year
+Annual accounts and Confirmation Statements must be completed and filed with Companies House every year by the due date

-- An annual Corporation Tax return must be completed and any tax owed must be paid to HMRC within nine months and one day of the limited company year end.
+An annual return must be completed and any Corporation Tax owed must be paid to HMRC within nine months and one day of the limited company year end.

 You may engage other people to manage some of these things day-to-day (for example, an accountant), but you’re still legally responsible for your company’s records, accounts, and performance.
 You may be fined, prosecuted, or disqualified if you don’t meet your responsibilities as a director.